 - Language: The main language spoken in Northern Ireland is English.
 However, keep in mind that locals speak with an Irish accent and use regional slang that may be difficult to understand for foreigners.
 In any case, there shouldn’t be too many language barriers if you intern in Northern Ireland.

 - Networking: Networking is a useful way for professionals in Northern Ireland to meet people, build strong contacts, and invite opportunities for professional growth.
 As an intern in Northern Ireland, it may be a good idea to tap into a network to get a taste of working life.
 Simply build relationships with your fellow interns and co-workers, and go from there!
-If you’re interested in growing your international professional network, check out the Northern Ireland Local Business Network, or Irish International Business Network.
+If you’re interested in growing your international professional network, check out the Northern Ireland Local Business Network.

 Work and Labor Laws in Northern Ireland